Xyce/Xyce/INSTALL.md

 specifying unique sub-directories in `/usr/local`, such as `/usr/local/trilinos_serial`.)
 If you install Trilinos in a temporary location, you will need to rebuild it when building a new version of Xyce.
-(The recommended version of Trilinos does not change often.)
+(The recommended version of Trilinos does not change often, so it can save time to have an installed Trilinos library.)

 If you have compilers or libraries in non-standard locations, see the [Other Trilinos Options](#other-trilinos-options) section, below.

-A CMake "initial cache" file called `trilinos-config.cmake` is included in the Xyce repository in the `cmake/trilinos` directory.
+A CMake "initial cache" file, called `trilinos-config.cmake`, is included in the Xyce repository in the `cmake/trilinos` directory.
 The file contains a typical set of options for a Xyce-oriented serial Trilinos build.

 To configure Trilinos (using the default `/usr/local` install location), enter the build directory and run: